 It’s your first day of work, and you want to stand out in the right way; oozing confidence and ready to command the day.
-Here are 7 suggestions to get to the most out of your first day.
+Here are 7 suggestions to get the most out of your first day.

 It’s inevitable that you’ll be asked about your background and experience a million times.
 On your first day of work, outside of the formal name introduction, your new colleagues will ask about the previous company you work for, the position you held, and perhaps what interests you have outside of work.
 Depending on the size of the company you may be asked what you’ll be doing in your new role.
 It can’t hurt to rehearse a 30-second pitch.
 Just remember to be natural when delivering it.

 Company culture will dictate how much mingling you’ll need to do.
 But, at the minimum, be prepared to do lunch, whether it’s with your new boss or the whole team.
 If you haven’t had a chance to use your elevator pitch before, don’t worry you’ll get plenty of practice during lunch.

 during your interview; silence your phone and keep texting off-site.
 Even if you see others using their devices liberally, don’t use that as a barometer.
 As a new employee you’re under a microscope, to begin with, why do anything to make a wrong impression.

 Isn’t it impressive when you’re introduced to someone and through the course of the conversation the person addresses you by your name?
 The ability to retain names comes naturally for some, but if you want to make a good impression, remembering a co-worker's name will instantly gain you a new friend.
 A good way to remember a name is to associate it with something or someone that is familiar to you.
 Be careful not to associate your colleague with a person who has a similar name.
 You may find yourself addressing them by the wrong name.
 If you are not sure about the correct pronunciation, err on the side of caution, and avoid addressing them by name until you make sure you’ve got it right.
 Another way to remember a person's name is to repeat their name immediately after the introduction.
 By using these simple strategies, you're ready to ace your first day of work.
 Just make sure to set your work principles